-UNDERSTANDING civil rights
+UNDERSTANDING civil rights and civil liberties

 These cases are a proving ground for Americans’ most basic rights.